rieckpil/progmot/content/post/one-year-course-release.md

 ### Start Earlier

-I guess everybody has this learning after we've accomplished something outside our comfort zone.
+I guess everybody has this learning after accomplishing something outside their comfort zone.

 Seeing how _easy_ it was in retrospect makes us wonder why we did not start earlier.
 Most of my _fear_ when creating content on the Internet was what others think when they see it.

 When I created my blog and uploaded my first video on YouTube, I never actively showed anyone my project and let them naturally find out.
 I don't care at all what they think, except it's constructive feedback.